 So, what isn’t Benefit Cosmetics telling us in their initial animal testing statement?

 Benefit recently updated their FAQ page with a bunch more drop-down Q&A’s.
 I almost missed these extra sections myself.
 But I’m glad I caught it.
 Because the truth about Benefit’s animal testing policy is hidden in one of these drop-down items.

 Below is a screenshot of another section of their FAQ page:

-Here, Benefit states China’s new animal testing regulations of how “general” cosmetics can be imported into China without animal testing.
+Here, Benefit states China’s new animal testing regulations and how General Cosmetics can be imported into China without animal testing.
 This is true but only if brands meet a set of preconditions first.
-And meeting these conditions has proven difficult where it’s still unclear what exactly is accepted according to the new regulations.
+And meeting these conditions has proven difficult where it’s still unclear what exactly is accepted according to these new regulations.
 There’s no word yet of any company that has successfully done so.

 Follow the highlighted lines in the graphic below to see why most cosmetics sold in China (like Benefit and LVMH) are still required by law to be tested on animals in 2022.